PLATTSBURGH — The power went out in a large area of the Town of Plattsburgh Thursday evening.

 Power was restored and lights were functional at Champlain Centre at 7 p.m.

-While NYSEG’s night crews were repairing the electrical system, the temperature was about 4 degrees with windchill, Leta said.
+While NYSEG's night crew were repairing the electrical system, the temperature was about four degrees with windchill, Leta said.